 I’m not here to water-down any preconceived notions one should have about the FDA, DEA, or any person who stands for the Kratom ban, but I would like to share some details with the Kratom community on what’s going on.

 This panic you’re feeling is a good thing.
-It means you understand the severity of the implications brought forth by Scott Gottlieb and the FDA.
+It means you understand the severity of the implications brought forth these recent events.
 It’s good because you can use that energy you’re feeling to fuel the fire and fight even harder for Kratom in these coming months.

 But first you need to understand the rules for governing these types of situations.
 Before your underwear goes into a wad and cold sweat starts trickling down your face, you need to realize our government has to follow a certain set of rules before anything can happen.